burnpiro/erdem.pl/content/posts/2019/2019-08-06-v8-function-optimization/V8-function-optimization.md

 Result of that test is obvious and `test()` runs 7.8 times faster than `test2()`.

 You might ask why creating `test2()` if it looks the same?
 It's because after running `test()` with one shape it's already optimised for it.
-I didn't want to affect performance of second run, but still want to keep it in one file.
+I didn't want to affect performance of the second run, but still want to keep it in one file.

 ## Extra